-I’ve got tired of seeing people claim that Arsène Wenger’s greatest achievement is keeping Arsenal in the top 4 during the (apparently) ‘difficult’ years since 2006, so I conducted a twitter poll to see how many thought – like me – that an unbeaten league season is a greater achievement.
+I got tired of seeing people claim that Arsène Wenger’s greatest achievement was keeping Arsenal in the top 4 for so long during the ‘difficult’ years after 2006, so I conducted a twitter poll to see how many thought – like me – that an unbeaten league season is a greater achievement.
 Here’s the result.

-Most people who responded to this are Arsenal fans, and Arsenal fans are often split these days into ‘Wenger in’ and ‘Wenger out’ factions – also known as AKB and WOB.
+Most people who responded to this are Arsenal fans, and Arsenal fans, by the time I did this poll, were often split into ‘Wenger in’ and ‘Wenger out’ factions – also known as AKB and WOB.

 I’ve been on the internet long enough to know I’ll never convince most people to change their minds, but regardless, let’s look at the relative difficulty of the two achievements.